Quick Navigation

 The production technique, molecular weight, branching, and fillers utilized in polycarbonate all play a role in determining its density.
 While higher-density polycarbonate generally has better mechanical properties, it necessitates higher processing temperatures and longer processing times.

-Conversely, lower-density polycarbonate may have lower mechanical properties, but it can be processed at lower temperatures and for shorter periods.
+Conversely, lower-density polycarbonate may have lower mechanical properties but can be processed at lower temperatures and for shorter periods.
 Therefore, a meticulous assessment of polycarbonate density and its effects on properties and processing is critical for optimal use across different industries.